A Full Guide on Wood Siding Repair and Replacement

 Step 2

-Cut the Nails
+Cut or Pull the Nails

-Cut the nails at the bottom of the row above the boards you’re replacing.
-Use a small hacksaw with a sharp blade.
-Cutting the nails will let you remove rotted boards without damaging those you’re saving.
-To get at the nails, carefully wedge out the bottom of the siding 1/8 to 3/16 in. with wooden shims.
+Cut or pull the nails at the bottom of the row above the boards you’re replacing.
+Releasing these nails will let you remove rotted boards without damaging those you’re saving.
+“Gentle removal is necessary,” Pollack says.

 Step 3